rqlite/rqlite.io/content/en/docs/Quick-start/_index.md

 ```bash
 rqlited -node-id 1 node1
 ```
-This single node automatically becomes the leader.
+This single node automatically becomes the Leader.
 You can pass `-h` to `rqlited` to list all configuration options.

 ## Forming a cluster
 While not strictly necessary to run rqlite, running multiple nodes means you'll have a fault-tolerant cluster.
 Start two more nodes, allowing the cluster to tolerate failure of a single node, like so: